 Consent means both partners have a say in what they’re comfortable doing together.

-If you or your partner are drunk, asleep, or in another vulnerable position, you (or they) are not able to give active consent.
-If you (or they) can’t actively respond with a “yes” to move forward, the physical interaction stops here.
+If a person is drunk, asleep, or in another vulnerable position, the person is not able to give consent.
+If the person can’t actively respond with a “yes” to move forward, the physical interaction stops there.